autistic-symposium/mev-toolkit/frontrunning/README.md

 <br>

-* determine what gas price is required to win a gas auction.

-* process by which an adversary observes transactions on the network layer and then acts upon this information by, for instance, issuing a competing transaction, with the hope that this transaction is mined before a victim transaction.
+* process by which an adversary observes txs on the network layer and then acts upon this information by, for instance, issuing a competing tx, with the hope that this tx is mined before a victim's tx.

 * example: transaction A is broadcasted with a higher gas price than an already pending transaction B so that A gets mined before B.

-* rather than programming complx algorithms to detect profitable MEV opportunities, some searchers run generalized frontrunners.
-These are bots that watch the mempool to detect profitable transactions.

-* frontrunners will copy the potentially profitable transaction's code and replace addresses with theirs.
-Then, they submit the modified transaction with the replaced address and a higher gas price, frontrunning the original transaction and getting the searcher's MEV.
+* generalized frontrunners are bots that watch the mempool to detect profitable transactions, copy their code, replace addresses with theirs, then submit the modified tx with a higher gas price.

 <br>